souravskr/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Resourceful computer science graduate passionate about software development and cloud computing.
+Resourceful computer science graduate passionate about software development, data science and cloud computing.

 Highly-capable leader, having led multiple class projects to completion.
 Talented at object-oriented design, functional programming paradigms and various development languages.
 Demonstrated mastery of Python, Java and Javascript as well as passion for continual learning.